kyma-project/test-infra/docs/how-to/ado/how-to_integrate-githubcom-azurepipeline.md

 At first sight the easiest way to do this, to create a Hyperspace based managed pipeline.
 Unfortunately the **Hyperspace does not support the GitHub.com** related git repository management.

 Although we opened a feature request: https://github.tools.sap/hyper-pipe/portal/issues/2303.
-Finally the responsible team declined our request with the following reason:
+Finally, the responsible team declined our request with the following reason:
 "We focus on internal development only.
 If GH.com would be easily feasible, we'd be happy to also support it.
 Today it is not in our focus and it also seems not to be so easy.
 We integrate many internal development tools, some of which are not enabled for GH.com.
 If GH.com is a strategic investment we would contribute our part as well, but since we integrate only existing solutions, we cannot be front-runners here."

-Therefore we started to find another way to establish a stable integration between github.com and Azure Pipeline (Azure DevOps).
+Therefore, we started to find another way to establish a stable integration between github.com and Azure Pipeline (Azure DevOps).

 ## Solution